Helix-Track/Core/Documentation/Permissions/README.md

 - `audit.project.PROJECT_ID`                  Access to the project's audit data
 - `reports.project.PROJECT_ID`                Access to the project's reports

-*Note:* More permissions contexts to be documented soon.

 ## Permission contexts hierarchy

 - `node`